Cochetooo/Xahla/README.md

 - **GUI** *(optional)*: 0.1.1 [User-interface management]
 - **AI** *(optional)*: 0.1.1 [Artifical Intelligence Handling]
 - **VR** *(optional)*: 0.1.1 [Virtual Reality Handling]
+- **Mobile** *(optional)*: 0.1.1 [Mobile Handling (Android & iOS)]
 - **Plugins** *(optional)*: 0.1.2 [Plugin & events manager for server-sided programs]
 - **Database** *(optional)*: 0.1.1 [Database & API handler for web communication]

 - **XMake**: 0.2.0 [Command-line tool for project management]
 - **XProjectManager**: 0.1.2 [GUI for project management]

+# Install
+To use our workspace, you will need Java Runtime Environment 16 or higher on your computer.
+/!\ The framework isn't ready to function yet. /!\

+# Extensions
+Extensions modules will come in the future to enhance the development experience.
+Planned to be added:
+- **HTML & Bootstrap Utilities**: Easily create and manage HTML files with Bootstrap (https://getbootstrap.com/)
+- **Office**: Easily handle office files and CSV (Word, Excel)

+# Documentation
 http://xahla.fr/framework - Get started with our framework http://xahla.fr/api - Understand our web API